 But, when compared to the general population, our research shows Affluents represent a group that is much more likely to believe we are in a new golden age of television.
 Not only do they watch and spend more, but they’re also more likely to embrace the proliferation of content choice.

 As a group, Affluents are almost twice as likely to spend more than $50 a month on subscription services.
 They are also a group that loves the content boom, with 3/4 of Affluents indicating they are always on the hunt for something new to watch, compared to just over 2/3 of the general population.

 Our latest white paper takes a closer look at the various behaviors, preferences and attitudes of the Affluent consumers driving adoption across the OTT/streaming landscape.
 Download it now for more on how they discover content and the potential opportunities that exist for cross-sector partnerships.

-In addition, you can view our on-demand webinar on the topic for a deeper-dive.
+For a deeper-dive, view our on-demand webinar on the topic.